pknjohns/startup/README.md

 [x] - done - 20% JavaScript support for future database data.
 This is shown in how the databse saves the user's username and the last date they committed to at what date.

-[x] -  - 20% JavaScript support for future WebSocket.
+[x] - done - 20% JavaScript support for future WebSocket.
 This is shows in how the application dynamically saves a user's committed date and displays it in the table in the local dating history page.

 [x] - done - 40% JavaScript support for your application's interaction logic.
 All buttons function as desired.